 Lone Star Vineyard

 Do great views ensure great wines?
 At Lone Star Vineyard the vines are treated to a sweeping view of the Cascades, from Mt.
 Rainier in the north to the Three Sisters to the south.
-While the view is stunning, this low elevation, warm site is a magnet for the two forces crucial for ripening grapes: light and heat.
-As the first light of day peaks over the Cascade range, Lone Star Vineyard begins absorbing the full power of the sun.
-Located 15 miles south of Dundee in the Eola Hills, this 116 acre site is oriented to maximize the sun's light and heat.
+While the view is stunning, this low-elevation, warm site is a magnet for the two forces crucial for ripening grapes: light and heat.
+Lone Star is our warmest, sunniest vineyard site in a region not known for either…and in Oregon, the warmest sites are the best Pinot Noir sites.
+Lone Star catches the day’s first rays of sun and the rocky soils retain heat at night.

 Since the 1999 vintage, Lone Star has served as the backbone for our biggest, boldest Pinot – the Nuthouse Pinot Noir.
 Lone Star Pinot is characterized by big, intense black fruit flavors supported by a firm tannic structure, suggesting wines that will age very well.
 In Spring 2005, we released our first vintage of Lone Star grown Riesling (which, incidentally, is the new world’s first high-density Riesling on devigorated root stocks!)